ThomasFraserDev/walk-tracker/README.md

 [![Rich](https://img.shields.io/badge/Rich-00AA00?style=for-the-badge&logoColor=white)](https://rich.readthedocs.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge)](./LICENSE)

-A Python CLI tool for tracking, analyzing, and visualizing your data from walks/runs.
+A Python CLI tool for tracking, analysing, and visualising your data from walks/runs.
 The tool allows you to log your data via the CLI, then use various commands to view roundups or graphs of your stats.

 ## 📊 Features